cancadua/login-client/README.md

 HTML, CSS, JavaScript, React.js

 Frontend part of authentication application.
 Client will communicate with Java based server which will work on PostgreSQL database.
+Implemented:
+- login and register modals
+- html validation with regex
 Future features:
+- authentication
-- register in databse
+- authorization
-- log in to server
-- get access to hiddent for non logged users content
-- log out from server